-Despite the currently difficult sector environment, the management expects the global mining equipment market to improve medium- to long-term, and the investment backlog to unwind, especially among Chinese mine operators that have to optimise their infrastructure.
-Production of raw materials will grow on the basis of the long-term sustainable growth of the global economy, despite its temporary weakness.
+Commodity production will increase due to the long-term sustainable expansion of the global economy.
 Emerging economies' growth weakness can also be seen as temporary.
-Prosperity in such emerging economies will continue to grow in the long term.
-This is accompanied by sustainable growth in demand for energy.
-International Energy Agency (IEA) experts nevertheless forecast for 2040 a significant increase in the share that renewable energies will contribute to achieve the international climate targets agreed in Paris.
-Although demand for coal remains by far the greatest in China in absolute figures in this context, it will also decline there.
-Coal should account for a less than 45% share of China's energy mix by 2040.
+Prosperity in such emerging economies will continue to rise in the long term, accompanied by sustainable growth in demand for energy.
+International Energy Agency (IEA) experts nevertheless forecast a significant increase by 2040 in the share that renewable energies will contribute to achieve the international climate targets agreed in Paris.
+Although demand for coal remains by far the greatest in China in absolute figures in this context, it will decline there too.
+Coal should account for around 45 % share of China's energy mix by 2040.

 In order to diversify more and further reduce dependency on coal mine operators, SMT Scharf will endeavour to ensure that its business with hard rock mine operators as well as tunnel logistics develops into a second business pillar in the medium to long term.
-Beyond this, strategic measures in three areas (operational excellence, external growth, organic growth) should contribute to an improved positioning for SMT Scharf.
-This should enable the company to participate to an above-average extent in market opportunities in the next sector upturn.
+As part of its corporate strategy, the company will continue to focus in the future on operative excellence, external growth and organic growth, in order to further strengthen SMT Scharf's market position.